 Another idea is that when the price is over the 20-period moving average and headed for the upper B-band, your position is safe until it reaches the upper band, whereupon we expect it to retreat — after all, it is statistically rare and abnormal for the price to exceed is normal dispersal range.
 The upper band serves as a form of resistance.
 Similarly, the lower band serves as a form of support.

-Another way to see the upper band is as the level at which the currency will be considered overbought, and the lower band as the level where it would be oversold.
-We do not buy this interpretation or rather this use of the terms overbought and oversold.
+Another way to see the upper band is as the level at which the currency will be considered overbought and the lower band as the level where it would be oversold.
+We do not buy this interpretation or, rather, this use of the terms overbought and oversold.
 For one thing, we have better indicators to identify overbought-oversold, like relative strength and the stochastic oscillator, which use the relationships among the bar components (especially the high and the close) to gauge trader sentiment toward current prices.
 Another reason is that the 20-period moving average is a lagging indicator and is limited to 20 periods.
-Big events could have been developing 22 periods back but they would not show up on the current band.
+Big events could have been developing 22 periods back, but they would not show up on the current band.
 Bollinger bands are adaptive by their very nature and offer no anchor or historical perspective.
 Finally, you can have a series of 40 periods or more of a uni-directional move.
 That would tend to contract the bands.
-By definition we assume a central tendency, i.e., that the price will eventually go back to the moving average — but Bollinger bands do not give any clue as to where and when that might be, whereas other indicators are designed specifically to deliver that information.
+By definition, we assume a central tendency, i.e., that the price will eventually go back to the moving average — but Bollinger bands do not give any clue as to where and when that might be, whereas other indicators are designed specifically to deliver that information.

 The Volatility Component

-When the two bands are fairly close together, clearly the price is not varying by much away from the benchmark 20-period moving average.
+When the two bands are fairly close together, clearly the price does not vary by much away from the benchmark 20-period moving average.
 For purposes of Bollinger band analysis, we consider the 20-period moving average a “norm.”
 A tight band means low volatility.
 When a normal width band contracts and becomes a tight, narrow band, it means the traders in that currency pair are undergoing a period of uncertainty.
 Bollinger calls it the squeeze, and the squeeze almost always precedes a breakout.
 You do not know from the Bollinger bands in which direction the breakout will occur.
-To figure that out, you need to look to other indicators.
+To figure that out, you need to look at other indicators.
 However, you have been warned — a narrow Bollinger band is the time to be paring your positions, not adding to them or betting the ranch.

 When the bands are relatively far apart, it means volatility is high.
 If you have good directional evidence of a rally or a rout, high volatility is not a worry because we expect a trend to continue in the same direction until something comes along to disrupt it.
 However, consider that you would also get wide bands in an untrended but spiky price series.
 When traders are of wildly different views on where a price should go, you can see a spike high that may be over 100 points from a spike low only two hours or two days later.